-The expenditures in this fund are projects for related to fire prevention, safety, energy and/or conservation school security.
+The expenditures in this fund are projects related fire prevention, safety. energy conservation and/or school security.
 This year's budget was kept flat due to the modest increase in revenue.
 Similar projects of these types being planned for the year.
 The chart to the right reflects the revenues and expenditures for the recent history and 2021 and 2022 budget years.